 is an orange form and End of Term

 is a red form.
 Both forms align with the national intern training outcome statements

-, and the intent is that you complete a self assessment and then discuss this with your supervisor, who add in their own assessment.
+, and the intent is that you complete a self-assessment and then discuss this with your supervisor, who adds in their own assessment.

 At the end of each term we will also ask you to rate the term.
 You will be provided with an orange form

 for doing this, and this information is important for helping drive change.
-This information is also confidential and your individual responses will NEVER be provided to term supervisor - although the data is collated annually and provided in summary format.
+This information is also confidential and your individual responses will NEVER be provided to Term Supervisors - although the data is collated annually and provided in summary format.

-Before you start each new term you should read through the Official HETI Term Description and the Rover Form - a wiki document created and maintained by the JMOs themselves.
+Before you start each new term, you should read through the Official HETI Term Description and the Rover Form - a wiki document created and maintained by the JMOs themselves.
 Term descriptions will be useful, but should never replace a proper handover from the outgoing JMO.
-In term 1 you will have a whole week handing over with the outgoing JMO - and this should be an ideal opportunity to answer all your questions.
-Later on in the year you don't have the luxury of an extended handover - so the Term Description and Rover form assume a greater significance.
+In Term 1, you will have a whole week handing over with the outgoing JMO and this should be an ideal opportunity to answer all your questions.
+Later on in the year you don't have the luxury of an extended handover, so the Term Description and Rover form assume a greater significance.
 These documents can be found by clicking the links below.
-If you notice any errors in the Term Description - you should contact Susan Pabon.
+If you notice any errors in the Term Description, you should contact Lauren McGroder at email@example.com.